 Q: Can I install the RainEscape system myself?

-A: Yes, with the easy-to-follow instructions that come with the Trex® RainEscape® system, a pair of scissors, utility knife, staple gun, and caulking gun are all you need to install the system in one or two hours on most decks.
-For more information, visit our Installation page and view our installation videos on our YouTube channel.
+A: Yes, but it is easier to install with two people.
+Detailed installation instructions come with the Trex® RainEscape® system.
+The materials required for installation are scissors or a utility knife, a staple gun, and a caulking gun.
+Most systems can be installed in one or two hours.
+For more information, visit our Installation page and view our detailed installation videos on our YouTube channel.

 Q: Can I install this over an existing deck?

-A. Yes, but the existing deck boards must be removed while you install the Trex RainEscape System.
+A: Yes, but it is not ideal.
+The existing deck boards must be removed before you install the Trex RainEscape System.

 Q: How durable is the RainEscape System?